margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## It's Ok ##
 It's ok to cry
 It's ok to feel
+It's good to sing

 Thank you for holding the door
 Thank you for touching my heart
+Thank you for the concern for my health
+Thank you for asking me to dance

 The love and the smile is in the silence
-The anger and bitterness is also in the lack of voice and the silence The freedom is in the independence
+The anger is in the lack of voice
+In the bitterness.
+I found a voice that you happened to save

+The freedom is in the independence
-The family is all around
+The spirit is all around
 The healing is in the mystery of the whirlwind of it all

 ## If you could do one thing every day for the rest of your life, what would it be, and why? ##